-Proximal Policy Optimization (PPO) is a set of policy gradient methods that repeatedly samples data from the environment and then optimizes a surrogate objective function \cite{PPO}.
-PPO works by calculating a probability ratio as shown in eq:\ref{eq:ratio}, multiplying it by an advantage function $\hat{A}$, then taking the minimum of their product and a clipped ratio times the advantage function, as shown in eq:\ref{eq:clip}.
-The PPO algorithms are based on Trust Region Policy Optimization (TRPO), minimizing large updates which can cause the algorithm to make a destructively large policy update \cite{PPO,trpo}.
+PPO is a set of policy gradient methods that repeatedly sample data (action $a_t$, reward $r_t$ and state $s_t$) from the environment and then optimizes a surrogate objective function \cite{PPO}.
+PPO calculates a probability ratio ($r_t(\theta)$), which is derived from $r_{t}(\theta) = \frac{\pi_{\theta}(a_{t} | s_{t})}{\pi_{\theta_{old}}(a_{t} | s_{t})}$, multiplying it by an estimated advantage function ($\hat{A}$), then taking the minimum of their product and a clipped ratio times the advantage function, as shown in Equation \ref{eq:clip}.
+The PPO algorithm is similar to Trust Region Policy Optimization (TRPO), minimizing large updates, which can cause the algorithm to make a destructively large policy update \cite{PPO,trpo}.

-As well as single-agent RL algorithms, we have multi-agent RL algorithms, and these optimize the agents for the collective reward.

-QMIX is a multi-agent reinforcement learning algorithm that performs training in a central location and executes decentralized.
-QMIX works by having individual agents perform actions when they update their network, taking each agent's predicted Q value as an input to a mixing network; The mixing network then predicts the global Q value $Q_{tot}$.
-QMIX ensures that the argmax of $Q_{tot}$ is the same as the argmax $Q_{i}$ for each agent i.
-Each agent only knows what they can see and will not receive information from the other agents, instead keeping such information to the updating of the network \cite{QMix}.
+Beyond our task of SARL algorithms, MARL algorithms can be employed to optimize all agents in the environment with the objective of maximizing the collective reward.
+QMIX is a MARL algorithm that conducts training centrally and executes in a decentralized manner.
+It operates by having individual agents perform actions and update their networks, with each agent's predicted Q-value serving as an input to a mixing network.
+This mixing network then predicts the global Q-value, $Q_{tot}$.
+QMIX ensures that the argmax of $Q_{tot}$ aligns with the argmax $Q_{i}$ for each agent \(i\).
+Any agent is only aware of its immediate surroundings and does not receive information from other agents, instead using such information to update the network \cite{QMix}.